Dohchay: Filming

 In early June 2014, the regular shooting was planned to start from 2 July 2014.
 Later, it was postponed to 12 July 2014 and finally started two days later at Hyderabad.
 Filming continued after a small break from 7 August 2014.
 Kriti Sanon joined the film's sets in late August 2014 and a scene featuring Kriti entering a share auto and sitting beside the driver with a convoy of vehicles led by Naga Chaitanya following her was shot near HITECH City in Hyderabad.
 Weeks later, some action sequences were on Naga Chaitanya and some fighters at Aluminium factory in Hyderabad.

 In mid-October 2014, the filming continued at Annapurna Studios.
 The film's climax on Naga Chaitanya, Viva Harsha and few other comedians was shot on 8 November 2014.
 During the teaser launch, it was confirmed that except the songs, the rest of the film's shoot had been completed.
 In late January 2015, Kriti Sanon revealed that all the songs and 90% of the film's shoot has been completed.
 A song on Naga Chaitanya and Kriti Sanon was shot at Thailand in early March 2015.

 Music

 Release

 Dohchay released on 24 April 2015.
+The streaming Rights were sold to ZEE5 and television rights sold to Zee Telugu and premiered on 17th June 2015.